A Russian prince piloting a modified Spitfire for the RAF targeted a Junkers JU-86R during World War II’s highest aerial combat

 Pittsburgh-based writer Pete Lehmann is a hang-gliding and sailplane devotee who has pursued his passion for 30-plus years on five continents.
 Further reading: Warplanes of the Third Reich, by William Green; and Spitfire Mark V Aces of 1941-1945, by Alfred Price.

-Interested in building your own Ju-86R?
-Take a look at our exclusive online Modeling feature here.
+Ready to build your own Ju-86R?
+Take a look at our exclusive online modeling feature!